Thursday, June 15th 2017. TWO Humpbacks and 50-100 Dolphins on the AP with GW. NYC0042

 These Humpbacks are here to feed on Atlantic Menhaden, but the Humpbacks move around.
 In 2016 I photographed this whale NYC0042 off of NYC in July and in November.
 NYC0042 was also seen and photographed out in Montauk by CRESLI’s Director Artie Kopelman in early august of 2016.
 SO this whale was in NYC went to Montauk and the returned to NYC and probably went down to the Silver Bank for the winter…Not a bad life!

 Here are a few more shots of the day.

 Great day had by all!
-Its awesome the CBS News Crew was out documenting and sharing with the world that Humpbacks Whale are in the waters of NYC!
-Believe me, I do this everyday.
-You would be shocked at how many people stare blankly at me when I say “I photograph Humpback Whale off of NYC” and its usually followed by their laughter.
+It's awesome the CBS News Crew was out documenting and sharing with the world that Humpback Whales are in the waters of NYC!
+Believe me, I do this every day.
+You would be shocked at how many people stare blankly at me when I say “I photograph Humpback Whales off of NYC,” and its usually followed by their laughter.
 This news coverage helps with my daily fight.